 Happy 6 months June Marie...we are so in love with you sweet one!

-I've been married to my high school sweetheart, Josh, for 7 glorious years.
+I've been married to my high school sweetheart, Josh, for 9 glorious years.
 We have been blessed with two beautiful daughters, Lucy Kate (10.18.10) and June Marie (8.9.12).
-I graduated from Coppell High School in 2000 and from Texas A&M University is 2004 with a degree in Marketing.
-I work part-time for DFW Events, a wedding and event planning company in uptown Dallas.
+I graduated from Coppell High School in 2000 and from Texas A&M University in 2004.
 We moved back to Coppell in 2008 and attend church at The Door Church.